MaxJakaria/iot_app/README.md

 This is a simple Flutter app for managing reminders.
 The code is organized using Clean Architecture and SOLID principles, making it easy to understand and maintain.
 The app uses the BLoC pattern to handle app logic, `flutter_bloc` to connect logic to the UI, and `get_it` for easy dependency management.
 This setup helps keep the app scalable and easy to update.

 The app can connect to an ESP32 IoT device over WiFi.
 When you add a reminder, it sends the reminder to the ESP32 using an HTTP POST request.
+Now, the app also supports storing reminders in Firebase Cloud Firestore, so your medicine data is safely stored in the cloud and can be accessed from anywhere.

 ## Project Structure